Deathspike/animesync/README.md

     animesync browser

 You will see a message at the top of the window, "Chrome is being controlled by automated test software".
 This indicates that `animesync` is connected and controlling the browser instance.
-This approach works, but both *CrunchyRoll* and *Funimation* occassionally log you out.
+This approach works, but both *Crunchyroll* and *Funimation* occassionally log you out.
 To prevent that, `animesync` can be configured with credentials and log in on your behalf.

-#### CrunchyRoll
+#### Crunchyroll

-To set your *CrunchyRoll* credentials, you can use:
+To set your *Crunchyroll* credentials, you can use:

     animesync settings credential --crunchyrollUsername YOURUSER --crunchyrollPassword YOURPASS